arskom/spyne/doc/source/pages/serializers.rst

 Custom
 ------
-Soaplib provides a very simple interface for writing custom serializers.
-Just inherit from soaplib.serializers.base.Base and override from_xml and to_xml and add_to_schema functions.::
+Soaplib provides a very simple interface for writing custom type.
+Just inherit from soaplib.type.base.Base and override from_xml and to_xml and add_to_schema functions.::

-    from soaplib.serializers.base import Base
+    from soaplib.type.base import Base

     class MySerializer(Base):
         @classmethod